getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

   { name: 'Abram', x: 210, y: 541 } ]
 ```

-While we're at it, let's give each of these players a unique ID and provide
+Give each of these players a unique ID and provide
-an adjective for their name (e.g. Crazy Dave):
+an adjective for their name (for example, Crazy Dave):

 ```bash
 npm install --save uuid adjectives
 ```

-Go ahead and `require` these libraries and modify `newPlayer`:
+No we'll `require` these libraries and modify `newPlayer`:

 ```javascript
 const uuid = require('uuid')